msakai/bnn-verification/README.md

 The [logs/maxino-pref-fixed/](logs/maxino-pref-fixed/) directory contains log files that you can try.

-This converts the solution in the `output.txt` to an image file named `perturbated.pn`, and also provides some information:
+This converts the solution in the `output.txt` to an image file named `perturbated.png`, and also provides some information:
 * model's prediction (probability distribution over the digit classes and predicted class) on the original image and the perturbated image, and